 Here are a few ways to find irrelevant keywords in your blog posts.

 - Find already ranking keywords with Google Search Console: Google Search Console allows you to find keywords that make impressions and drive traffic to your blog posts.
-Analyze keyword report and find whether there is any irrelevant keyword that makes any impression for your blog posts in SERP but not clicks.
+Analyze keyword reports and discover whether there is any irrelevant keyword that makes any impression on your blog posts in SERP but not clicks.

-- Analyze Comment Section for irrelevant keywords: The comments section is a gold-mine to generate tons of untapped target keywords for blog posts.
+- Analyze Comment Section for irrelevant keywords: The comments section is a gold mine to generate tons of untapped target keywords for blog posts.
 It’s just because the comments section includes user-generated content.
-If your blog system doesn’t have a spam filter and automatically approves spam comments, so you should analyze web pages to find spam comments which add up irrelevant keywords.
+If your blog system doesn’t have a spam filter and automatically approves spam comments, you should analyze web pages to find spam comments that add irrelevant keywords.

-Undoubtedly, using irrelevant keywords will make a major impact to decrease the CTR rate so fast and so decrease search engine rankings and eventually decrease the search traffic.
-Use the above SEO keyword research tools such as Semrush to find relevant keywords.
+Undoubtedly, using irrelevant keywords will significantly decrease the CTR rate so fast, decrease search engine rankings, and eventually decrease search traffic.
+Use SEO keyword research tools like Semrush to find relevant keywords.

 Studies have shown that people scroll down the page and navigate through each search result page.
-However, typically top search results (above the fold) get more clicks relatively than others.
+However, top search results (above the fold) typically get more clicks than others.
 This SERP chart shows the click-through rates of keyword positions.

-This is another reason why many web pages get a lower CTR rate with time.
-In my previous post, I talked much more about the importance of blog post update or blog post revision.
+This is another reason many web pages get a lower CTR rate over time.
+In my previous post, I talked much more about the importance of blog post updates or revisions.

 It does not only help people but also search engines will identify that you update blog posts regularly.
 This eventually results in increasing website traffic.

-Here is the Google.com SERP snapshot for the “SEO optimization Tumblr” keyword phrase.
-Fields such as search engine optimization (SEO), internet marketing, and blogging evolve every day.
+The Google.com SERP snapshot for the “SEO optimization Tumblr” keyword phrase is here.
+Fields such as search engine optimization (SEO), internet marketing, and blogging evolve daily.
 So people want new, fresh content.
-What worked six or ten years ago not work right today and may not work tomorrow.
+What worked six or ten years ago did not work right today and may not work tomorrow.
 That’s the effect of change.

 So if someone entered the ‘SEO optimization Tumblr’ keyword phrase into the Google search box, his intention is to get the latest SEO tips for Tumblr blogs.

 Not two or three years old SEO strategies.
-So many of those people who search this keyword could click on the new post as possible.
-Ask it yourself, what result do you would like to read, the old ones or new ones?
+So many people who search for this keyword could click on the new post as soon as possible.
+Ask yourself, what result do you like to read, the old or new ones?

 Branded Keywords in Title

-If your website is a popular brand, so people might search to find your brand on search engines.
+If your website is a popular brand, people might search for your brand on search engines.

 Ex: “brand” + income (smart passive income monthly income), “brand” + plugins use (QuickSprout plugins use)

-As an example, Plat Flynn shares podcasts every month on his blog smart passive income.
-Therefore, many people search on Google to find the latest podcast made by Pat Flynn.
+For example, Plat Flynn shares monthly podcasts on his blog, smart passive income.
+Therefore, many people search on Google for the latest podcast by Pat Flynn.

 You can find your brand keyword using Google autosuggest and Google autocompletes tools.

 Then check monthly search volume using the Google Ads Keyword Planner.
-By creating relevant posts related to the branded keywords, you can easily rank on the first page and increase the organic click-through rate.
+You can easily rank on the first page and increase the organic click-through rate by creating relevant posts related to the branded keywords.

 Create a user-intended, enticing headline

-Obviously, more than 70% of click-through rate depends upon the page title regardless of the keyword position.
-If you can’t craft an enticing headline, people won’t click on the links.
+Obviously, more than 70% of the click-through rate depends upon the page title regardless of the keyword’s SERP position.
+The key here is generating SEO-friendly and human-responsive titles.

 Here’s another example.
 Look how the page title indicates what the page is all about.

 The page title is one of the most important ingredients in your blog post.
-It doesn’t matter how good your post is, how much quality your post is.
-If the post title sucks, can’t convince why people should click on it, your posts’ click-through rate will drop.
+It doesn’t matter how good your post is, how quality your post is.
+If the post title is poor can’t convince why people should click on it, your post’s click-through rate will drop.

 How to Create a Good SEO-Friendly Enticing Page Title

 There are numerous ways to craft a good title for your blog posts.
-The number is not a limit.
-As usually “How-to” guides (ex: How to Submit Your Site to Google, Bing, Yahoo, Baidu, Yandex) and numbered list posts (ex: 101 Email Marketing Quotes) work pretty well on SERPs.
+The number is not limited.
+As usual, “How-to” guides (ex: How to Submit Your Site to Google, Bing, Yahoo, Baidu, Yandex) and numbered list posts (ex: 101 Email Marketing Quotes) work pretty well on SERPs.

 The key here is to get the attention of search users.
-If the post title can provide the information they were expecting just before searching the keyword, surely the post would attract yet another high quality “warm” visitor.
+If the post title can provide the information they were expecting just before searching the keyword, the post would surely attract another high-quality “warm” visitor.